 Unfortunately, yes.
 If you are in a car wreck while pregnant, a miscarriage can occur.

-Something as simple as a fender bender or some other low impact car accident may only cause soreness or minor bodily injuries, but it can also lead to a tragic pregnancy loss.
-As an example, the violent airbag deployment can result in injury to both mom and the baby.
+Something as simple as a fender bender or some other low-impact car accident may only cause soreness or minor bodily injuries, but it can also lead to a tragic pregnancy loss.
+As an example, violent airbag deployment can result in injury to both the mom and the baby.
 It is also possible a low sitting steering wheel can deliver a brutal blow and cause harm.
-This is why it is critical to seek immediate medical attention after a car crash, even if it was minor or if you feel okay.
+This is why it is critical to seek immediate medical attention after a car crash, even if it is minor or if you feel okay.

 How Many Miscarriages Happen Due to Car Accidents Every Year?

-Pregnancy and car accident aren’t two words anyone likes to hear together, but regrettably it is very common.
-In this article by the Birth Injury Health Center, they place the number at an approximate 3,000-5,000 fetuses miscarried as a result of a vehicular accident, with the number of expectant moms experiencing a car crash at about 200,000.
+Pregnancy and car accident aren’t two words anyone likes to hear together, but regrettably, it is very common.
+In this article by the Birth Injury Health Center, they place the number at approximately 3,000-5,000 fetuses miscarried as a result of a vehicular accident, with the number of expectant moms experiencing a car crash at about 200,000.

 If the unborn child survives the crash, it is still possible the wreck can cause lifelong health problems and complications due to the impact trauma sustained in the womb.